Wonderland

 (Cm)I felt your arms twist ing a round me.

-It’s (Cm)all fun and games till one some eye bod y los es their (Bb)mind.
+It’s (Cm)all fun and games till one eye y los es their (Bb)mind.

 But, dar ling, (Ab)we found Won der land.